THE CODE CARD

 As a parent, can I access the mynexuzhealth record of my under-age children?

-Medical reports about children are not available at present.
+Medical reports about children under the age of 15 are not available at present.
 However, you can request a copy - for more details see Can I request a copy of my record?

 You may view appointments, information about the illness or treatment, questionnaires, bills and other items (if available) relating to your child.
-To do so, go to ‘Access - third parties’ in mynexuzhealth and send a formal request stating your child’s name and date of birth to ‘Patient-related support’.
+To do so, go to ‘Messages’ in mynexuzhealth, select the UZ Leuven address (also when you are a patient in another hospital) and send a formal request stating your child’s name and date of birth to ‘Patient-related support’.
 You will be notified once your mynexuzhealth record has been linked.

 This can only be due if you have power of attorney from the patient.